Phones · Resale guide

 Insider Checks

-THE SPEAKER MESH TEST (₹1,500-3,000 repair).
-Carefully inspect the speaker grilles at the bottom with a flashlight.
-If the mesh looks perfectly clean and brand new, but the rest of the phone shows wear, it’s a red flag.
-Original meshes accumulate micro-dust over years that can’t be fully cleaned.
-A new mesh often indicates a repair, potentially after water damage.
+THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced—often after water damage.
+Original meshes accumulate micro-dust that can’t be fully cleaned.
+This could hint at ₹3,000-7,000 in water damage related issues.

 Common Scams to Watch For (India 2026)